Skip to main content

 • Your brand name and how you describe what you sell.

-• The customer you sell to (role, company stage, sector).
+• The customer that you sell to (role, company stage, sector).

-• The jobs your product is hired to do, the value proposition, and likely competitors.
+• The jobs that customers hire your product to do, the value proposition, and likely competitors.

-The result is your product context: the captured profile of your customers, the jobs they hire your product for, your category, and their objections.
-Every keyword, ad, and Hero AI answer downstream is generated from it.
+The result is your product context: the captured profile of your customers, the jobs that they hire your product for, your category, and their objections.
+Hero Marketer generates every keyword, ad, and Hero AI answer downstream from your product context.
 See What product context is for what product context contains.

 What makes a good URL